How to Create a Pitch Deck for Your Startup

 You'll want to show investors exactly where their money will end up.
 Investors want to make sure that their money will be handled responsibly and with respect — even if they already like the company.

-Giving clear plans on how you will use the money could even lead to some investors giving you great feedback on their thoughts on how you could use the money.
+Giving clear plans on how much capital you need and how you will use the money could even lead to some investors giving you great feedback on their thoughts on how you could use the money.